Holidays

 Gradually mix the dry ingredients into the wet mixture until combined.
 Drop spoonfuls of dough onto a baking sheet and bake at 350°F (175°C) for 10-12 minutes.
 For the glaze, whisk together 1 cup of powdered sugar with 2 tablespoons of fresh orange juice until smooth.
 Drizzle the glaze over the cooled cookies.

-Salted caramel chocolate chip cookies are a standout choice for the best Thanksgiving cookies, combining the rich flavors of chocolate and caramel with a hint of sea salt.
+While they might sound familiar, the holiday upgrade makes them so much better.
+Salted caramel chocolate chip cookies balance gooey caramel with melty chocolate and that little hit of salt pulls everything together.
+They’re the kind of cookie that stands out on a Thanksgiving plate.
 To make them, start by creaming together 1 cup of butter with 1 cup of brown sugar and 1/2 cup of granulated sugar until smooth.

 Beat in 2 eggs and 1 teaspoon of vanilla extract.
 In another bowl, whisk 2 1/2 cups of flour with 1 teaspoon of baking soda and a pinch of salt.
 Gradually mix the dry ingredients into the wet mixture, then fold in 1 cup of chocolate chips and 1 cup of caramel bits.
 Drop spoonfuls of dough onto a baking sheet and bake at 350°F (175°C) for 10-12 minutes.
 While still warm, sprinkle a pinch of sea salt on top of each cookie.